C346-2024-Day4/mad-miniproject-23044554-JeremyGoh/README.md

 -----------

-📱 Features
+📱 Features: <br>
-View Recipes: Browse through a categorized list of recipes with details such as name, ingredients, and cooking time.
+View Recipes: Browse through a categorized list of recipes with details such as name, ingredients, and cooking time.<br>
-Add Recipes: Add new recipes with details like name, ingredients, and cooking time.
+Add Recipes: Add new recipes with details like name, ingredients, and cooking time.<br>
-Edit Recipes: Modify existing recipes and save updates instantly.
+Edit Recipes: Modify existing recipes and save updates instantly.<br>
-Calculate Total Cooking Time: Calculate the combined cooking time for all recipes, displayed in hours and minutes.
+Calculate Total Cooking Time: Calculate the combined cooking time for all recipes, displayed in hours and minutes.<br>
-Interactive UI: User-friendly design with a seamless navigation experience.
+Interactive UI: User-friendly design with a seamless navigation experience.<br>

 -----------